FienGoetmaeckers/Environment-sensitive/Model and parameter estimation/readme.md

 ## Estimating model parameters
 * **parameter_estimation_behavioural.py**
     is the main script to estimate the six model parameters of one participant.
-It reads in the data of the one participant (participant nr p_index, with p_index a real number between 0 and 660 of choice), calls the estimate function from *parameter_estimation.py* and writes the estimated model parameters, the out-of-sample NLL and the AIC as a new line in csv file.
+It reads in the data of the one participant (participant nr p_index, with p_index a real number of choice), calls the estimate function from *parameter_estimation.py* and writes the estimated model parameters, the out-of-sample NLL and the AIC as a new line in csv file.
 * **parameter_estimation.py**
     contains the estimate function, called upon in parameter_estimation_behavioural.py, to estimate the model parameters of one block of data (one participant).
 The estimate function uses leave-one-(round-)out cross-validation to estimate model parameters iteratively over 15 out of 16 rounds, and cross-validates the estimation on the left-out round to assess model fits.